 The ThinPrep is now arguably the most successful cancer screening tool known today.
 One thing the Gorilla knows for sure is that mother knows best!

 So, why is the Gorilla telling you this story?
 He thinks lightning may have just struck for a second time in the same spot nearly 20 years later!
 He has found a company in its early stages with a product and story that is a nearly identical story to Cytyc’s.

-Last spring, the Gorilla’s mother went to her gastroenterologist with stomach issues.
+In the Spring of 2016, the Gorilla’s mother went to her gastroenterologist with stomach issues.
 She just knew that she was going to need a colonoscopy and certainly didn’t want one!
 However, she was shocked when the doctor said, “No, we have a new test to detect cancer.
 You will be mailed a container.
 You will then send your bowel movement back in the same container by mail.
-It will be analyzed, and you will have your results within days.
+It will be analyzed and you will have your results within days.

 Its accuracy rate is 97% in detecting cancer.
 The problem?
 The insurance companies would not cover it.
 It would cost $600 out-of-pocket.
 Sound familiar?